Have you been looking into schools, but have no idea how to pick an Italian language school in Italy?

 Some helpful links:

-- For a collection of blog posts from my time studying at Lucca Italian School click here.
+- To see my collection of blog posts from my time studying at Lucca Italian School click here.

 - For my review of the Lucca Italian School click here

-- For a collection of blog posts from my time studying at Todi Italian School click here.
+- To see my collection of blog posts from my time studying at Todi Italian School click here.

 - For my review of the Todi Italian School click here